LucaCottiZelati/excel-analysis-portfolio/Statistical_Financial_analysis_of_a_balanced_stock_portfolio/work/Results.md

 This suggests that NVIDIA was the main driver of portfolio performance and the asset with the strongest evidence of positive expected return in the sample.

-To complement the statistical results, the following chart shows the cumulative growth of a $1 investment in each stock and in the portfolio over time.
-This visualization makes it easier to compare the long-term evolution of performance, highlighting both the stronger growth trajectory of NVIDIA and the more stable path of the diversified portfolio.
+To complement the statistical results, the chart below shows the cumulative growth of a **$1 investment** in each stock and in the portfolio over time.
+This visualization makes it easier to compare long-term performance, highlighting both NVIDIA’s stronger growth trajectory and the more stable path of the diversified portfolio.

 <img width="992" height="512" alt="image" src="https://github.com/user-attachments/assets/4a179d48-7699-4f28-972d-853cb63770a5" />